SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 Typical electrical load, night sail = (.6 to .7A)

 The breaker panel is flipped down to show components on the back.
-It may look like a rats nest but each wire was selectively picked, verified and connected during installation to confirm all are OK.
-Not all battery wires are red or return wires are black.
-It just wasn't practical to replace a perfectly good wire in an installed harness so I just crimped and soldered the correct lug on the end then sealed any exposed copper.
+It may look like a rats nest but each wire was selectively picked, verified and connected during installation to confirm all are correct.
+Not all battery wires are red.
+It just wasn't practical to replace a perfectly good wire in an installed harness so I just crimped and soldered the correct lug on the end then sealed the end with red heat shrink.
 The bundles of wires at the hinge are left loose to prevent flex fatigue.
-The two shielded sense wires (grey) from the panel meters (2 green circuit boards) are secured to the white cable standoff post to minimize fatigue to the delicate panel meter connectors.
-The wire slack is to permit install or removal of a meter.
+The two shielded sense wires (grey) from the panel meters (2 green circuit boards) are secured to the white cable standoff post to eliminate fatigue to the delicate panel meter connectors.
+The slack in the wire is to permit install or removal of a meter.
 (Its a difficult thing to photograph so please excuse the poor lighting).

-The breaker panel is closed with the solar meter (M1) measuring a charge of 17.4V and the load meter (M2) measuring 13V battery voltage.
-This high input voltage on the solar meter (M1) is indicative of an MPPT charge controller output.
-Each meter is capable of 10A.
+The breaker panel is flipped up and latched with the solar meter (M1) measuring a charge of 17.4V and the load meter (M2) measuring battery voltage of 13V .
+This high input voltage measured by the solar meter (M1) is indicative of an MPPT charge controller output.
+Each meter can handle 10A.

 NOTE - Not all the segments of a panel meter show when photographed with a digital camera since the power to each segment is multiplexed.
-They appear as a fully illuminated readable number when viewed by the naked eye.
-Its a clever trick to save power and take advantage of the slow response of the human eye.
+To the naked eye they appear fully illuminated and readable.
+Its a clever trick to take advantage of the slow response of the human eye while

 ---------------------- TOP ------------------------

-• COMPONENT LAYOUT - Shown below is a component layout of the back panel and the back of the breaker panel with major wires.
+• COMPONENT LAYOUT - Shown below is a component layout of the back panel and the back of the breaker panel showing the major wires.
 The alarm, charging, and panel meter circuits are shown below.

 • MAIN POWER SWITCH (S0) - A Moeller Marine battery disconnect switch (110A @ 12V) controls power (manual operation) to breakers B1-B11.
 This switch is equipped with a removable key to prevent unauthorized use.
 The power is switched off when the boat is unattended.
 If there were two house batteries in this system I would install an OFF/1/BOTH/2 switch.